 Once the plugin has been retrieved, click on Install Now > Activate.

 Reveal IDs will now be installed onto your WordPress website.
-For more information on how to install a WordPress plugin, check out our step-by-step plugin installation guide.

 Step 2: View your Page and Post IDs

 After installation, Reveal IDs needs no configuration, and you will find page and post IDs immediately available to view.

 To view your page IDs, click on Pages > All Pages within your WordPress menu.

 Here, you will immediately see that an extra ID column has been added to your Pages menu, displaying the ID for each of your pages.

 Equally, if you want to view post IDs, simply click on Posts > All Posts.
 You will then find the post IDs displayed within your Posts menu.